FakeSloth/til/README.md

 # License

-TIL is © 2015 FakeSloth
+TIL is Â© 2015 FakeSloth.
 It is distributed under the the GNU GPLv2 license.